 Ethereum SQL real-time index for all Ethereum chains

 More importantly, however, our SQL indexes are updated in real-time as new blocks are propagated through the network!
-This is made possible due to the fact that there are no caches, batch processes or anything to delay the data being enriched and indexed.
+This is made possible because there are no caches, batch processes or anything to delay the data being enriched and indexed.
 This has already been possible for our Elasticsearch API, but it also applies to the Ethereum SQL index.
 This also makes the data reorg-safe, as updating the index with the newly verified blocks as well as removing the old entries is just a matter of sub-second operations after being notified by the node.

 These great features are not only available for Ethereum Mainnet, but also for all the Ethereum test nets (Ropsten, Kovan, Rinkeby).
-And of course we can quickly index Ethereum-based private blockchains on request as well, like we did for the EWF Tobalaba chain.
-Currently we have these available via our Elasticsearch API, but within a few days also in SQL.
+And of course, we can quickly index Ethereum-based private blockchains on request as well, as we did for the EWF Tobalaba chain.
+Currently, we have these available via our Elasticsearch API, but within a few days also in SQL.
 We have also developed the Anyblock Virtual Appliance so that an instance of the Anyblock Index can be operated within a private blockchain network on-premise in your data center.

 You can see the full list with the index status here: https://status.anyblock.tools

 Please let us know if we are missing a chain you are working with!

 Happy BUIDLing and stay awesome!